Gotai/curiosity-gym/docs/source/api.rst

 API reference
 =============

-:Release: 0.2
+:Release: 1.0
 :Date: |today|

-Welcome to the API Reference for Curiosity Gym, a Gymnasium-based Python package designed for curiosity-driven reinforcement learning.
+Welcome to the API Reference for Curiosity Gym, a Gymnasium-based Python package designed to develop, evaluate, and compare curiosity-driven reinforcement learning algorithms.
 This section provides a comprehensive overview of the modules, classes, methods and environments available in the package.

 Python API